sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

    1. **Webhook name**: Descriptive name for the webhook, initially populate by the code host URN.
    1. **Code host type**: Select from the dropdown.
 This will be filtered based on code host connections added on your instance.
    1. **Code host URN**: The URN for the code host.
 Again, this will be filtered by code host connections added on your instance.
    1. **Secret**: An arbitrary shared secret between Sourcegraph and the code host.
-A default value is provided but you are free to change it.
+A default value is provided, but you are free to change it.
        > NOTE: Secrets are not supported for BitBucket cloud
 1. Click **Create**

-The incoming webhook will now be created and you will be redirected to a page showing more details.
+The incoming webhook will now be created, and you will be redirected to a page showing more details.

 Use the unique URL present on the details page to configure [the webhook on your code host](#configuring-webhooks-on-the-code-host).